Yui010206/VEGGIE-VidEdit/README.md

-# VEGGIE-VidEdit
-VEGGIE: Instructional Editing and Reasoning Video Concepts with Grounded Generation
+# VEGGIE: Instructional Editing and Reasoning Video Concepts with Grounded Generation